neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 You should see an entry in the second but last line, indicating that .../bin/guppy_basecall_server is using more than 3.5 GB of GPU memory.

 ## trouble shooting for step a and b
-If step b fails and you are not seen the nvidia-smi screen, please repeat `./a_gpu_cuda.sh` in the  /home/minknow/Downloads/X86_64_MinKNOW_GUI_4.3.26_install_script/ directory.
+If step b fails and you do not see the nvidia-smi screen, please repeat `./a_gpu_cuda.sh` in the  /home/minknow/Downloads/X86_64_MinKNOW_GUI_4.3.26_install_script/ directory.
 Most likely you will see an key error.

 So far we did not find a scripted way to overcome this.

 To fix this issue, please follow the instructions of nvidia under: https://forums.developer.nvidia.com/t/gpg-error-http-developer-download-nvidia-com-compute-cuda-repos-ubuntu1804-x86-64/212904/3

-while deleting the problematic key you do seen in the error message.
+Please delete the problematic key you have seen in the error message.

 After this, please re-run the script given above.